akshatjaipuria/ConvolutionGang/5. ResNet18 on CIFAR10/README.md

 ## Task
-From now on  will will use modular code instead of everything in a single notebook.
+From now on  we will use modular code instead of everything in a single notebook.
 The tasks involve:
 - Using ResNet18 Model to Train on CIFAR10
 - Achieving 85% accuracy.
 ### Additions